Hammarberg/c2/README.md

 #### PATH
 My Computer -> Properties -> Advanced System Settings -> Environment Variables -> Edit path for either User or System.
 Set the path to the directory where `c2.exe` was built to.

-If you are using VICE emulator with c2, it's great to also set x64sc.exe to path and it will launch into vice automatically.
+If you are using VICE emulator with c2, it's great to also set `x64sc.exe` to path and it will launch automatically.
 # Usage
 ## Command line
 `c2 --help`